The Art of Story Telling

 1. Once upon a time

-In order to become a great story teller you must have a good comprehension of human emotions, motivations, and psychology in order to truly move people to action.
-This is why we as professional speakers do detailed briefs and pitch up to gigs hours before, so we can get a feeling of the atmosphere.
+To become a great storyteller, you must have a good comprehension of human emotions, motivations, and psychology to move people to action.
+This is why we as professional speakers do detailed briefs and pitch up to gigs hours before so that we can get a feeling of the atmosphere.
 It is for the same reason businesses do market research, to gauge people’s reactions.
 The story of a TV advert can make or break the product.
-So we must first understand ourselves on a primal level, our personal emotions then we have self-awareness and knowledge in order to deconstruct our story and tell it more effectively.
+So we must first understand ourselves on a primal level, our emotions then we have self-awareness and knowledge to deconstruct our story and tell it more effectively.